 With a modest annual investment of $4 million, UW–Madison has created an unrivaled training system that produces linguistically and globally proficient graduates to meet national needs.

 Individuals trained in languages and international issues also fulfill important roles in the military, government, and private sector.

-- 5,000+ students have received degrees and certificates from Wisconsin National Resource Centers (NRC).
+- 5,000+ students have received degrees and certificates from Wisconsin National Resource Centers.

 - Project Global Officers, the Russian and South Asian Language Flagship Centers, and the Boren Fellowship Program depend on the strong area studies and language faculties sustained by Title VI.

-- U.S. government employees and military officers study languages designated as critical to U.S. security through intensive language and cultural infrastructure organized by UW NRCs.
+- U.S. government employees and military officers study languages designated as critical to U.S. security through intensive language and cultural infrastructure organized by UW–Madison NRCs.

 - Title VI is a program-multiplier—an investment paying dividends many times over.
 Title VI funding creates and sustains the language and culture learning architecture on which other programs build to provide the nation with a language-enabled, culturally knowledgeable corps who are prepared to work alongside partners and competitors.

-The University of Wisconsin–Madison is home to seven prestigious National Resource Centers (NRCs):
+The University of Wisconsin–Madison is home to eight prestigious National Resource Centers (NRCs):

 - Center for Russia, Eastern Europe, and Central Asia

 - Center for Southeast Asian Studies

 - Latin American, Caribbean, and Iberian Studies Program